arun-kr-reddy/notes/computer_architecture.md

   **cross hatching:** output could be changing (centre part)
   **critical path:** path with longest propagation delay
   ![](./media/computer_architecture/delay_types.png)
-- **glitch:** one input transition causes multiple output transitions, visible on K-maps since it shows reults of a change in a single input
+- **glitch:** one input transition causes multiple output transitions, visible on K-maps since it shows results of a change in a single input
   resolve the glitch by adding the consensus term (`~A · C`) to ensure no transition
   ![](./media/computer_architecture/timing_glitch.png)
 - **sequential circuit timing:** `D` & `Q` in a D flip flop have their own timing requirement